 \subsubsection{Zero-dimensional remainders}

-In~\cite{Pa:Universal} Parovi\v{c}enko characterized, under $\CH$, $\beta\bbN\setminus\bbN$ as the only space sharing certain topological properties (such properties define a Parovi\v{c}enko space, in today's terminology).
-These topological properties are indeed shared by all spaces of the form $\beta X\setminus X$, where $X$ is a second countable locally noncompact zero-dimensional space\footnote{It was proved in~\cite{van1978parovivcenko} that $\beta\bbN\setminus\bbN$ being unique among Parovi\v{c}enko spaces is equivalent to $\CH$.}.
+In~\cite{Pa:Universal} Parovi\v{c}enko characterised, under $\CH$, $\beta\bbN\setminus\bbN$ as the only space sharing certain topological properties (such properties define a Parovi\v{c}enko space, in today's terminology).
+These topological properties are indeed shared by all spaces of the form $\beta X\setminus X$, where $X$ is a second countable locally compact noncompact zero-dimensional space\footnote{It was proved in~\cite{van1978parovivcenko} that $\beta\bbN\setminus\bbN$ being unique among Parovi\v{c}enko spaces is equivalent to $\CH$.}.
 Through Stone duality, Parovi\v{c}enko's theorem essentially states that the Boolean algebras of clopen sets of those remainders are atomless and countably saturated.
 Since the theory of atomless Boolean algebras is complete, all of its models are elementarily equivalent.
-With the definition of algebraically trivial homeomorphism (Definition~\ref{defin:trivialtop}) in mind and the fact that topologically trivial automorphisms of coronas of abelian \cstar-algebras are dual algebraically trivial homeomorphisms (\cite[Proposition 2.7]{vignati2018rigidity}), we can state the following.
+With the definition of algebraically trivial homeomorphisms (Definition~\ref{defin:trivialtop}) in mind and the fact that topologically trivial automorphisms of coronas of abelian \cstar-algebras are dual to algebraically trivial homeomorphisms (\cite[Proposition 2.7]{vignati2018rigidity}), this implies the following.

 \begin{corollary} Assume $\CH$.
 Let $X$ be a second countable locally compact noncompact zero-dimensional space.
 Then $\beta X\setminus X$ is homeomorphic to $\beta\bbN\setminus \bbN$ and it has $2^{\mathfrak c}$ algebraically nontrivial autohomeomorphisms. \end{corollary}